fergalkeating/ATMSpingApp/ATMApplication/Readme.md

 You should to restart browser after installing your certificate.

-For certificate installation on postman you can use https://learning.postman.com/docs/sending-requests/certificates/
+For certificate installation on postman you can use https://learning.postman.com/docs/sending-requests/certificates/ Note that CSRF security is disabled in ATMAppSecurityConfig for local testing.
 ###

 The code demonstrates using an authentication mechanism to authorize customers accountIds and pin codes to automatically reject invalid requests.